pass-culture/pass-culture-app-native/doc/standards/codeStructure.md

 ### Guidelines

-- Do not put component into `ui/components` if it is used only once in the app
+- Do not put component into `ui/components` if it is used only once in the app, put it in the feature that uses it
 - Put stories and tests next to corresponding page or component in dedicated subdirectory